 Why does Canada need medical psilocybin regulations?

-To date, 42 Canadians in medical need and 19 Healthcare Professionals, supported by TheraPsil, have received approved section 56 exemptions from the Federal Health Minister, allowing them to legally use, possess, and transport psilocybin in the context of psilocybin therapy.
+Since August 2020, over 50 Canadians in medical need and 19 Healthcare Professionals, supported by TheraPsil, have received approved section 56 exemptions from the Federal Health Minister, allowing them to legally use, possess, and transport psilocybin in the context of psilocybin therapy.
 Unfortunately, there are many more Canadians, equally suffering, who have been waiting months for a response.

 Section 56 exemptions, where the Minister of Health grants individual exemptions for psilocybin use to patients on a case-by-case basis, while beneficial to open the door to compassionate access over the past year, is not a sustainable model to offer healthcare.
 When some patients are approved for this treatment option, and others are not, it is clear: section 56 exemptions are arbitrary, discriminatory, and infringe upon patients section 7 and section 15 charter rights.